IBM Cloud Docs

 4. Go to the Optional inputs tab and select any optional inputs that users need to configure.

-5. Go to the Outputs tab and select any output variables that you want displayed at the stack level.
+5. Go to the Outputs tab and select any output variables that you want displayed at the parent level.

-Make it easier for users of the stack to find important output values after deploying the stack, such as application URLs or credential names.
-Select the important output values from member deployable architectures to display them for users at the stack level.
+Make it easier for users to find important output values after deploying the architecture, such as application URLs or credential names.
+Select the important output values from member deployable architectures to display them for users at the parent level.

-6. Click Next and continue selecting variables for the remaining architectures in your stack.
+6. Click Next and continue selecting variables for the remaining architectures.

-7. When you're done, click Finish and configure the stack for deployment.
+7. When you're done, click Finish and configure the architecture for deployment.
+Any inputs you selected as you defined the variables might need to be configured.

-Onboarding a deployable architecture stack to a private catalog by using the console
+Onboarding to a private catalog by using the console

-After you validate and deploy each of the deployable architectures in your stack, you can add the stack to a private catalog to easily share it with others in your organization.
-For more information, see deploying an architecture.
+After you validate and deploy each of the deployable architectures that you stacked together, you can add them as a deployable architecture to a private catalog to easily share the solution with others in your organization.
+For more information, see sharing a private catalog.

 Complete the following steps:

-1. On the Configurations tab in your project, click the Options icon Options icon for the stack and select Add to private catalog.
+1. On the Configurations tab in your project, click the Options icon Options icon for the deployable architecture and select Add to private catalog.

-2. Select or create the private catalog that you want to add the deployable architecture stack to.
+2. Select or create the private catalog that you want to add the deployable architecture to.

-3. Select whether this stack is a new product, or a new version of an existing product.
+3. Select whether it's a new product, or a new version of an existing product.

 4. Provide the details like a product name, if applicable, the category, variation, and version.